MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfctabctrl-class.md

 ```

 ### Parameters
- [in] *nTab*
+*nTab*<br/>
- The zero-based index of a tab to display, or -1 to specify the currently active tab.
+[in] The zero-based index of a tab to display, or -1 to specify the currently active tab.

 ##  <a name="allowdestroyemptytabbedpane"></a>  CMFCTabCtrl::AllowDestroyEmptyTabbedPane
  For more detail see the source code located in the **VC\\atlmfc\\src\\mfc** folder of your Visual Studio installation.